markbaird/aws-config-compliance-notifications/README.md

     from address you want your notification emails to come from. `EMAILS` should be a semicolon separated list of email addresses to send notifications to.
 - Modify the `role` setting in `function.json` to point to your AWS IAM Lambda execution role with the appropriate settings.
-The value should be the IAM role ARN.
+The value should be the IAM role's ARN.
 - Deploy the Lambda function to your AWS account using the `apex` command line tool.
 - In the AWS SNS console, add the new Lambda function as a subscription to the SNS topic that AWS Config sends notifications to.